 How Long Does CBD Last?
-A 101 Guide to CBD’s Shelf Life
+A 101 Guide to CBD’s Shelf Life and How to Preserve It

 It seems like every day, a new study or CBD user is touting the medical benefits of CBD.
 The cannabinoid’s popularity has inspired waves of people to buy a CBD product.
 But what most people forget to consider is whether or not CBD expires.
 How long does CBD last?